Keto Yogurt

 ➥ from YouTube subscriber @jerritanner275

 1. Gently warm the milk to 180 degrees Fahrenheit.
-Gently heating the milk to this temperature will help to kill off any bad bacteria that could be lingering around.
-After adding ultra-filtered milk and heavy whipping cream to the liner of the instant pot, gently heat by pressing the “yogurt” button.
-Or if your instant pot doesn’t have a yogurt button, press the “keep warm” button and let sit for 40-45 minutes.
-Then press “sauté” and let heat until a thermometer reads 180 degrees.
+Heating to this temperature kills off any lingering bacteria.
+After adding ultra-filtered milk and heavy whipping cream to the liner, gently heat by pressing the “yogurt” button.
+If you don’t have a yogurt button, press “keep warm” and let sit 40-45 minutes, then press “sauté” and heat until a thermometer reads 180 degrees.

 2. Let cool to proper incubation temperature.
 Remove the liner from the Instant Pot and let the mixture cool until it reaches 110-112 degrees.
-This is the ideal temperature for good bacteria cultures in the yogurt starter to propagate growth.
+This is the sweet spot for the cultures to multiply.

 3. Add yogurt starter culture and let incubate.
 Add about 1/4 cup of plain yogurt with live cultures, whisk and place lid on the instant pot.
 Press the “yogurt” button again and the instant pot will maintain the ideal temperature for culture growth.
 If you don’t have a yogurt button, then wrap your instant pot with a towel or sleeping bag to help insulate it.
 Let incubate 8 hours.